 If you’re looking for something peaceful to do, you should visit the Seattle Japanese Garden!
 Walk through winding paths and marvel at the landscape and architecture methodically placed.

 Inspired by 16th and 17th century designs, admire beautiful bridges, waterfalls, stone paths, and maple trees.
 Then stop to look at the koi fishpond and let the little ones feed the fish!
 The Seattle Japanese Garden is especially gorgeous in the fall during the changing of the leaves.
 The autumn colors are gorgeous!
+This is a great stop if you’re only in Seattle for the weekend.

 Parking is free and the admission is $8 per adult and $4 per child.
 Due to COVID-19 guided tours of the grounds are on hold.
 As well, groups larger than 5 are not permitted at the same time.